 | Version | v0.1.5 (Feb 2026) |

 MarkItDown is the most popular document processing tool in the AI ecosystem by a massive margin.
-At 114,000 stars (+26% since March) with 7,400 forks, it dwarfs everything else in this category combined.
-Growth has slowed slightly from its explosive early adoption phase, but the install base continues to expand.
+At 124,000 stars with 7,400 forks, it dwarfs everything else in this category combined.
+The +10K star gain since April reflects continued institutional adoption rather than viral spikes.

 The MCP server exposes a single tool — convert_to_markdown(uri) — that accepts any http:, https:, file:, or data: URI.
 That’s it.
 One tool, 29+ formats, zero configuration decisions.
 The simplicity is the point: you don’t choose extraction strategies or configure layout analysis.
 You give it a document, you get Markdown back.

 Format coverage is the broadest of any document MCP server.
 PDF, Word, PowerPoint, Excel, HTML, CSV, JSON, XML, EPUB, images (with EXIF metadata and optional OCR via the markitdown-ocr plugin), audio (with transcription), YouTube URLs, and ZIP archives.
-Third-party plugins extend it further.
-The v0.1.5 release improved PDF table extraction with aligned Markdown output and fixed partially numbered lists.
+The markitdown-ocr plugin (v0.1.0, March 2026) adds LLM Vision-based OCR for scanned PDFs, DOCX, PPTX, and XLSX — using the same llm_client/llm_model pattern as the core library, requiring no additional ML dependencies.
+This is now the recommended path for scanned document handling.

-The trade-offs are real.
+The other trade-offs persist.
 One tool means no fine-grained control — you can’t extract just page 5, or get images separately, or preserve table coordinates.
-PDF extraction quality depends on the underlying parser, and complex layouts (multi-column, nested tables, scanned documents) can lose structure.
-The MCP server has no authentication, running with the privileges of whatever user started it.
-And 348 open issues (up from 304) suggest the project is growing faster than it can resolve edge cases.
-No new release since February — the MCP server layer is stable but not rapidly iterating.
+PDF extraction quality depends on the underlying parser, and complex layouts (multi-column, nested tables) can lose structure.
+No new core release since February — the MCP server layer is stable but not rapidly iterating.
+Now listed in the official MCP Registry and indexed on CopilotHub (discoverable via GitHub Copilot and VS Code).

 Install is straightforward: pip install markitdown-mcp, then run markitdown-mcp for stdio or add --http for remote transport.
 Docker is recommended for Claude Desktop integration.